pmoerenhout/gprs-scripts/README.md

 ## Usage

+Make the scripts executable.

+    $ chmod +x connect.sh env.sh

 First configure the serial device and the serial speed in the env.sh file.
 The connected devices are listed in /dev/tty* and /dev/cu*.

-Connect using the default APN 'internet':
+Connect using the an empty APN:

     $ sudo ./connect.sh

-Connect using APN as specified in the parameter:
+Connect using APN as specified in the 1st parameter:

     $ sudo ./connect.sh <apnname>